-Line cooks generally set up and work at a particular station on a given night, such as mixing sauces or running a grill.
-However, they must adapt as necessary.
-Depending on the night and the restaurant, line cooks may jump between readying many different types of dishes or find themselves locked into working on a single element for hours.
+Depending on the night and the restaurant, line cooks may jump between stations readying many different types of dishes, or find themselves locked into working on a single element for hours.

-North Carolina-based lead line cook John Gullickson told Bon Appetit how he maintains focus and precision while performing repetitive cooking tasks.
+Leading line cook John Gullickon explained to Bon Appetit how he keeps his focus and precision when performing repetitive tasks…

 “It’s fun getting into a rhythm, especially if you make it a game, like ‘How fast can I do this?’,” he said.
 “I get in a very fluid sort of motion, in a zone.”

-Being efficient as a line cook means moving quickly and with purpose while communicating well with others.
-The other kitchen workers need to know how the preparation is progressing and also be aware of your location to avoid spilled food or injury.
-The job also calls for having the right tools and ingredients in front of you at the station, sensibly organized and with no space wasted.
+An efficient line cook will be moving quickly and with purpose while communicating well with others on the line.
+The rest of the kitchen staff need to know how your preparation is progressing to time their own tasks, and also be aware of where you are to avoid spilled food or injury.

-In general, line cook jobs demand long shifts and start at a low level of pay.
-Entry-level restaurant jobs rarely include benefits or vacation time.
-New employees must face many challenges in learning the work, incorporating into a tightly knit professional culture and gradually reaching higher levels of prestige and income.
+Typically, a line cook works long hours and starts at a low level of pay…and entry-level restaurant jobs rarely include benefits or vacation time.
+The learning curve is steep in such a fast-paced environment, and blending into a tightly knit professional culture is challenging.
+It’s hard work to reach higher levels of prestige and income.

-Nonetheless, if you hope to reach a position as a sous chef, executive chef or restaurant manager, taking a job as a line cook may be the right place to start.
-The restaurant industry is extremely demanding, but it rewards continued effort and developing expertise.
-According to the National Restaurant Association, 9 out of 10 restaurant managers and 8 out of 10 owners started working in the industry at entry-level jobs.
+The restaurant industry is extremely demanding…and extremely rewarding if you continue to develop your skills and expertise.
+According to the National Restaurant Association, 9 out of 10 restaurant managers and 8 out of 10 owners began their careers in entry-level jobs.